 Additional recommended items in the written contract

-Beyond those items as shown above in CID law, the CCIDC recommends that a contract for design services also include
+Beyond those items as shown above in CID law, CCIDC recommends that a contract for design services also include:

 - An itemized listing of the Certified Interior Designer’s basic services;

-- A listing of the disciplines of consultants that may be needed (i.e., engineering, landscape, etc.), and a clarification of who hires the consultants and who approves and pays their fees;
+- A listing of the disciplines of consultants that may be needed (i.e., engineering, landscape, etc.)

 - A provision for cost escalation or contingencies for changes in the project scope during construction;

-- A clarification of who owns the project documents; and
+- A clarification of who owns the project documents; an

 - A clarification of who is responsible for keeping project account records and when they may be reviewed.